Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Experimental Results

 \subsection{RQ2: Participants' Perception of \emph{GPT-4}}

-RQ2 aims to investigate participants' qualitative evaluation of \emph{GPT-4}'s responses by the survey.
-Figure \ref{fig:rq2_results} shows the result of the survey where they qualitatively assess the responses of \emph{GPT-4}.
-Figure \ref{fig:rq2_useful} surveys the general usefulness of LLMs before they start any ASE task (i.e., their prior perception of the model).
-More than 83.8\% of the participants were satisfied (>= Good) with \emph{GPT-4}.
-Some of the participants (5.4\%) have never used \emph{GPT-4} and it is their first time using it.
-Figure \ref{fig:rq2_incorrect} surveys if they encountered any incorrect responses on any steps while they were prompting \emph{GPT-4}.
-We could see that around 48.6\% of the participants didn't encounter any incorrect responses while they were prompting \emph{GPT-4}.
-Figure \ref{fig:rq2_first} surveys their evaluation of the responses from the first attempt of prompts and Figure \ref{fig:rq2_end} shows their evaluation at the end of the experiment.
-The evaluations for initial responses are already considerably good with more than 83.8\% satisfactory score (>= Good).
-The evaluations of the responses after the conversational prompts are even significantly better with 94.6\% with a satisfactory score (>= Good).
+Figure \ref{fig:rq2_results} shows how the participants qualitatively assessed the responses of \emph{GPT-4}.
+The first bar shows participants' prior perception of \emph{GPT-4}'s general usefulness.
+More than 83.8\% of the participants were satisfied ($>=$ Good) with \emph{GPT-4}.
+Some of the participants (5.4\%) have never used \emph{GPT-4} before.
+The second bar shows if they encountered any incorrect responses on any steps during the study.
+We could see that almost half (48.6\%) of the participants did not encounter any incorrect responses during the study.
+The third bar shows their evaluation of the responses from the first attempt of prompts, and the last bar shows their evaluation at the end of the experiment.
+The evaluations for initial responses were already considerably good with more than 83.8\% satisfactory score ($>=$ Good).
+After applying the conversational prompt, the responses received higher evaluations with a 94.6\% satisfactory score ($>=$ Good), an increase of 10.8\% points.

-We can see that their evaluations change positively from the initial responses to the end of the experiment (excellent +24.3\%) indicating that their conversational prompt helped \emph{GPT-4} in generating better responses.
+We can see that their evaluations change positively from the initial responses to the end of the experiment (excellent +24.3\%), indicating that their conversational prompt helped \emph{GPT-4} in generating better responses.
+This result is also consistent with previous studies that multiple conversational prompting improves the results of LLMs \cite{wu2022promptchainer,wu2022ai,trautmann2023large}.